 “Don’t.”

-Minjae’s eyebrows lifted.
-“You planning to wrestle it into compliance, or are we gonna fix it like rational people?”
+One of Minjae’s eyebrows lifted at that.
+“You planning to wrestle it into compliance, or are we going to fix it like rational people?”

-Onyx glared at him, breathing sharp.
-The limb was locked in a half-clenched fist, metal hot against his skin.
-He hated this — the helplessness, the reminder that his own strength could betray him.
+Onyx glared at him, breathing hard.
+The limb was locked in a half-clenched fist, metal hot against his skin where his augment knit to his body.
+He hated this — the helplessness, the reminder that his own strength could occasionally betray him.

-Minjae knelt anyway, voice gentler.
-“You’ve patched me up more than once, you know.
-Let me return the favour.”
+Minjae knelt at his side.
+“Listen, you’ve patched me up more than once.
+Let me return the favour.
+No fuss.”

-Minjae worked quickly, scanning the servo housing.
-His touch was careful, almost reverent — not out of fear, but respect for what it was.
+Minjae worked quickly, scanning the servo housing, popping the panel loose with a quick twist, and isolating the heat spike along the inner wiring, his touch careful but not gentle.
 “You should’ve told me it was running this hot,” he muttered.
 “You’re basically holding a furnace.”

 “Didn’t seem relevant.”